Top 10 sunny holiday destinations year round

 In winter it's more about making the most of the great outdoors; from November to April, temperatures sit between 21°C and 16°C with seven to five hours of sunshine, although the sea is much cooler with a low of 17°C.

-This makes it a winter sun destination close to home for those keen to hike, cycle and explore the island in the low season without wanting to sunbathe or swim.
+This makes it a winter sun destination close to home for those keen to hike, cycle and explore the island in the low season.

-In fact, the stretch of coast from Bodrum to Alanya sees the most amount of sunshine in the Mediterranean between March and November, making it a true sunny holiday destination.
+In fact, the stretch of coast from Bodrum to Alanya sees the most amount of sunshine in the Mediterranean between March and November, making it a truly sunny destination.

-Turkey is very similar to Cyprus in a lot of ways, although there are a few small differences.
-In summer, the Bodrum coast is noticeably hotter than Cyprus with a couple more hours of sunshine, although in winter it is a few degrees cooler with a touch less sunshine than its Cypriot neighbour.
+Turkey is very similar to Cyprus, although there are a few small differences.
+In summer, the Bodrum coast is noticeably hotter than Cyprus with a few more hours of sunshine, although in winter it is a little cooler with a touch less sunshine than its Cypriot neighbour.

 Best time to visit each destination

-Every destination we've listed is included because the sun shines all year round; there are, however, better times to visit than others.
-If you're hoping to escape to one of these sunny holiday destinations, use our handy guide to ensure you go at the absolute best time of year:
+Every destination has a place here because the sun shines all year round.
+There are, however, better times to visit than others.
+If you're hoping to escape to one of these destinations, use our handy guide to ensure you go at the absolute best time of year:

 Get your weekly fix of holiday inspiration from some of the world's best travel writers plus save on your next trip with the latest exclusive offers